uio-bmi/IN-BIOSx000/index.md

 For lunch, we recommend the canteen in the other end of the building, [Ole-Johan spiseri](https://www.sio.no/en/food-and-beverage/our-canteens-and-coffeeshops/informatikk-kafeen), which serves a nice selection of warm and cold dishes.

-We plan to organize a free dinner for all course participants in a restaurant in Oslo on October 20th.
+We are organizing a free dinner for all course participants at [Olivia Tjuvholmen](https://oliviarestauranter.no/restaurant/tjuvholmen/) on October 20th.

 We also plan to order pizza on October 27th.
 Details will follow.